bendavis78/python-docar/docs/index.rst

-.. django-roar documentation master file, created by sphinx-quickstart on Sat Dec 17 18:44:13 2011.
+.. python-docar documentation master file, created by sphinx-quickstart on Sat Dec 17 18:44:13 2011.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to django-roar's documentation!
+Welcome to python-docar's documentation!
 ============================================

 Contents: